A SIMPLE GUIDE TO HOME LOAN JARGON

 The buying and selling of existing mortgages.

-Seller-provided funds include all transaction costs paid by the seller except the property agent’s (or broker’s) fee.
+Seller-provided funds include all transaction costs paid by the seller except the real estate agent’s (or broker’s) fee.
 Also called Seller Contributions.

 The party who has entered into an agreement with the insured to service a loan.